How to Develop an Effective EVP

 Why is it so important?

-Well, I think it’s important because the nature of work is changing, the power balance is sort of shifting a little bit.
-It used to be, at least in the states, that you went to a job, you had a job, you had that job your entire life, you were highly dependent on the company for everything from your paycheck, to benefits, retirement, health care, everything that you can think of.
-And today, with the contingent workforce and the way that millennials and even Gen Xers are approaching work, they really want an employer who values what they value and who understands that their needs are just as important as the corporate needs.
+Well, I think it’s important because the nature of work is changing, and the power balance is sort of shifting a little bit.
+It used to be, at least in the States, that you went to a job, you had a job, you had that job your entire life, and you were highly dependent on the company for everything from your paycheck to benefits, retirement, health care, everything that you can think of.
+And today, with the contingent workforce and the way that millennials and even Gen Xers are approaching work, they want an employer who values what they value and who understands that their needs are just as important as the corporate needs.
 And companies are jumping on board because they realize that the happier their employees and the more value they feel, the more productive they tend to be, and that translates to bottom line ROI.

 How does EVP differ from USP?

-I’m sure you’ve heard a lot of people speaking at many conferences about the fact that your employer brand and your consumer brand should be linked and aligned, and that we should make sure that, especially if you’re a consumer brand, there are going to be people who apply for your jobs that may later on, or have in the past, purchased your products.
+I’m sure you’ve heard a lot of people speaking at many conferences about the fact that your employer brand and your consumer brand should be linked and aligned and that we should make sure that, especially if you’re a consumer brand, there are going to be people who apply for your jobs that may later on, or have in the past, purchased your products.
 And so I think they need to be aligned.
 The difference is USP is what you’re offering to your consumers, to people who purchase your product.
 So, let’s say it’s a washing machine, let’s say you’re Samsung, your USP is reliability and dependability and high tech and all this other stuff.
 Whereas the EVP tends to be more like, “Here’s what we’re offering our internal customer, aka our employee.”
 So I think they should be aligned, but they can be very, very different.
-And I would caution anybody from saying, “Our USP should direct our EVP,” simply because you can’t make your outward promise to consumers match your inward promise to employees without a whole lot of work.
+And I would caution anybody from saying, “Our USP should direct our EVP,” simply because you can’t make your outward promise to consumers match your inward promise to employees without a lot of work.
 And usually, people already have a culture, already have a promise that they’re making or breaking.
-So I would align them, but be careful not to overlap too much.
+So, I would align them, but be careful not to overlap too much.

 What size of company needs an EVP?

-Do you have a step by step approach to EVP?
+Do you have a step-by-step approach to EVP?

-What are typical pitfalls you see companies doing?
+What are typical pitfalls for employers?

-If I had to pick another mistake, I would say not anticipating.
-Not anticipating that a successful brand, a successful employer brand that’s built in a highly regional area, will translate exactly the same way in other areas.
+If I had to pick another mistake, I would say not anticipating and not anticipating that a successful brand, a successful employer brand that’s built in a highly regional area, will translate exactly the same way in other areas.
 And so people tend to think, “Oh, we’ve got a great brand, our people love us”, “It’s everyone’s dream in this area to work for this company.
 And now we’re gonna expand in this other place, and we’re gonna use the same playbook.”
 That’s usually a disaster waiting to happen.
 And that’s why we use candidate personas quite strongly when we develop an employer branding plan.
-Now, the EVP itself, the overarching piece, that can go over all three of your locations or 15 or 500.
-But the actual plan, playbook, does need to be changed a touch, I would say, when moving regions or changing offices or opening new plants or whatever.
+Now, the EVP itself, the overarching piece, can go over all three of your locations or 15 or 500.
+But the actual plan, playbook, does need to be changed a touch, I would say when moving regions or changing offices or opening new plants or whatever.

 How do you see EVP developing over the next few years?

 CSR and corporate philanthropy are going to really start to make a big difference in EVP, even more so than they have in the last couple of years.
-People really are just increasingly engaged in both the political world and humanitarian world, and they have causes that matter to them.
+People are really just increasingly engaged in both the political world and the humanitarian world, and they have causes that matter to them.
 And I believe that those are the people that are out there working so that we all have jobs.
 So I think that that’s going to be a big part of a company’s EVP.
 Not just, “What are you doing for your customers and what are you doing for your employees?”
 But, “What are you doing collectively for the world.”
-So there’s a great concept of shared impact.
+So, there’s a great concept of shared impact.

-I’d like to come up with a couple of other models, because you mentioned step by step earlier when you asked about models.
+I’d like to come up with a couple of other models because you mentioned step-by-step earlier when you asked about models.
 And I think that most of the ones that I’ve seen have been circular in nature, like the record that I said, there’s the EVP in the middle, and that affects everything around it, which is true.
-But for smaller companies or for companies who don’t have hundreds of thousands of dollars to give to a company to spend three months developing their EVP, and another 12 months developing the plan, I think we’re going to start looking at the value of not just strategic thinking, which is incredibly valuable and we should never replace, but also, what are the tactical things that we’re going to put in place alongside this, so stuff actually changes?
+But for smaller companies or for companies who don’t have hundreds of thousands of dollars to give to a company to spend three months developing their EVP and another 12 months developing the plan, I think we’re going to start looking at the value of not just strategic thinking, which is incredibly valuable and we should never replace, but also, what are the tactical things that we’re going to put in place alongside this, so stuff changes?
 And I think people are going to demand, just like with social recruiting back in the day, people were like, “Oh, you know, it’s a branding exercise.
 We don’t really need to measure it.”
 And other people were like, “We’ve got to measure it.
 It’s super important.”
 Now we can measure it, and I think employer brand is going to get closer and closer to being, “We’re going to have that demand.
 So show me the money,” basically.

 STAY CONNECTED.